-The above literature review shed light on pertinent issues concerning the budgeting process and the roles of budgets.
-However, there was no any specific study conducted on the factors affecting the effective management of budgets not only in Kenya but also in other developing countries.
+The researcher further noted that there was no specific study conducted on the factors affecting the effective management of budgets not only in Kenya but also in other developing countries owing to the fact that devolution was a new concept in Africa.
 The studies in the literature review were mainly confined to foreign countries and not much evidence was availed on the effective management of budgets in Kenya or even in the devolved units.
+Inspite of the several attempts at reforming the budgetary process including implementation and control, the county budget in Kenya remained an unsatisfactory instrument of achieving county policies because of poor budget management.